a-ignatov-parc/tvdml/README.md

 Despite being written totally in ES6 TVDML is not forcing you to use it.

-But you should agree with me that this...
+But you should agree that this...

 ```javascript
 App.onLaunch = function(options) {